The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips/dragonsong-war.md

 [Etro](https://etro.gg/gearset/d2c44499-c41e-47ba-8457-f6e99b97fdd1)

 Your item level will be synced down to 605.
 This etro link has the Best in Slot gear for DSR at the moment.
+The Manderville 615 and Amazing Manderville 630 weapons are exactly identical in DSR due to item level sync.
+Use what you have available.
 If you do not want to farm the dungeon gear, you can also use the set that was Best in Slot during the Asphodelos raid tier.
 You can find that gear set in the reaper resources on the balance discord.
 You can learn more about the GCD tiers in the [advanced guide](/jobs/melee/reaper/advanced-guide/#the-25-249-248-global-cooldown).

 # Phase One: The Vault Knights